French invasion of Russia: Background

 From 1792 onwards, France found itself frequently embroiled in conflicts with major European powers, a direct aftermath of the French Revolution.
-Napoleon, rising to power in 1799 and assuming autocratic rule over France, orchestrated numerous military campaigns that led to the establishment of the first French empire.
+Napoleon, rising to power in 1799 and assuming autocratic rule over France, orchestrated numerous military campaigns that led to the establishment of the First French Empire.
 Starting in 1803, the Napoleonic Wars served as a testament to Napoleon's military prowess.
 He secured victories in the War of the Third Coalition (18031806, leading to the dissolution of the thousand-year-old Holy Roman Empire), the War of the Fourth Coalition (18061807), and the War of the Fifth Coalition (1809).

 In 1807, following a French triumph at Friedland, Napoleon and Alexander I of Russia signed the Treaty of Tilsit along the Neman River.
 These treaties progressively solidified Russia's alignment with France, allowing Napoleon to exert dominance over neighboring states.
 The accord rendered Russia an ally of France, leading to their adoption of the Continental System, a blockade aimed at the United Kingdom.
-However, the treaty imposed significant economic strain on Russia, prompting Tsar Alexander to break away from the Continental blockade on December 31, 1810.
+However, the treaty imposed significant economic strain on Russia, prompting Tsar Alexander to break away from the Continental blockade on 31 December 1810.
+Russia at this point of history had relied on trade through the Oresund to trade with Europe but since the continental system blockaded Britain the trade route would be rendered useless.
+This caused the Russians to withdraw from the agreement in a neutral stance.
 This decision left Napoleon without his primary foreign policy tool against the United Kingdom.

-The Treaty of Schönbrunn, concluding the 1809 conflict between Austria and France included a clause that transferred Western Galicia from Austria and annexing it to the Grand Duchy of Warsaw.
+The Treaty of Schönbrunn, concluding the 1809 conflict between Austria and France, included a clause that transferred Western Galicia from Austria and annexed it to the Duchy of Warsaw.
 This move was seen unfavorably by Russia, perceiving the territory's annexation as a potential threat for a French invasion point.
-Russia's foreign Minister Nikolay Rumyantsev advocated a closer alliance with France in response.
+Russia's Foreign Minister Nikolay Rumyantsev advocated a closer alliance with France in response.

 In an attempt to secure greater cooperation from Russia, Napoleon initially pursued an alliance by proposing marriage to Anna Pavlovna, the youngest sister of Alexander.
 However, he ultimately married Marie Louise, the daughter of the Austrian emperor.
 Subsequently, France and Austria solidified their relationship by signing an alliance treaty on 14 March 1812.

 In March 1811, Marshal Davout received orders to clandestinely prepare for a demonstration of military strength aimed at impressing Russia.
 This plan involved deploying (Dutch) troops to Magdeburg and occupying the Baltic ports Stettin and Danzig.
 During this period, Napoleon's physical and mental condition underwent changes.
 He experienced weight gain and increasing susceptibility to various health issues.
-In May 1812 he left his palace in Saint-Cloud; one month later he arrived in Toruń.
+In May 1812, he left his palace in Saint-Cloud; one month later he arrived in Toruń.